qsideinstitute/federal-criminal-sentencing/master.md

 the **ggplot2** package represents a row in our `us_sent` data.

 To use `ggplot()`, we start by indicating what data set we want to plot, `us_sent`.
-Then, we sepcify what our variables of interest are–in this case, we are interested in `age` and `sentence_length`. `geom_point()` specifies that we are interested in using a scatter plot to represent our data.
-There are many fun and useful modifications that change the way a scatter plot looks.
+Then, we specify what our variables of interest are–in this case, we are interested in `age` and `sentence_length`. `geom_point()` specifies that we want to use a scatter plot to represent our data.
+There are also many fun and useful modifications that change the way a scatter plot looks.
 For example, you can change the color of data points using `color`, you can change the size of data points using `size`, and you can specify the transparency of data points using `alpha`.
 It’s also good practice to come up with a useful title and good axis labels using the `labs` command.

 ``` r
 ggplot(us_sent, aes(x = age,